 - Media.net team really focuses on publisher quality.
 They only work with reputable publishers who get traffic from reliable sources.

 Media.net doesn’t like crap content or low-quality traffic sources.
-Many publishers, big and small, use Media.net as an ad network for their websites.
-I like their ad designs because they look different from others.
+Many publishers, both large and small, utilize Media.net as an ad network for their websites.
+It is one of the most effective ad networks for monetizing blogs.

-5. Monumetric
+Monumetric

 There is a reason why I’ve included Monumetric on this list: they accept sites with over 10,000 monthly visitors.
 There are, however, a few limitations.